 It’s best to wait until breastfeeding is well established before you start adding in other things like pumping.
 This is usually at a minimum of 3-4 weeks postpartum.

 At 6-8 weeks is a great time to start building a small freezer stash.
 That really gives time for your milk supply to regulate and for you to get into a solid breastfeeding routine.

 - Baby can latch on easily and it’s pain free for you

 - There is a (somewhat) regular pattern to their feeding schedule

-- Baby is satisifed after feedings and is having plenty of wet/dirty diapers daily
+- Baby is satisfied after feedings and is having plenty of wet/dirty diapers daily

-Pumping every 2-3 hours (8-10 times a day) is a good estimate of what you should be doing if you’re exclusively pumping until you can transition to breastfeeding your baby.
+Pump every 2-3 hours (8-10 times a day) if you’re exclusively pumping.
+This is a good estimate until you can transition to breastfeeding your baby.

 Be cautious of times when your baby is going through a growth spurt, teething, or is sick.
-These are NOT good times to start adding an extra pumping session because your baby will likely be needing more milk during this time.
+These are NOT good times to start adding an extra pumping session because your baby will likely be needing more milk at the breast during this time.
 Their health and comfort are most important!
-So don’t lose sight of the main goal (a healthy, well-fed baby) to try and meet secondary goals (building a freezer stash).
+So don’t lose sight of the main goal (a healthy, well-fed baby) to try and meet secondary goals (building a freezer stash.

-You CAN, however, use this to your advantage!
-If your baby is just coming off their 3 weeks, 6 weeks, 3 months, or 6-month growth spurt, you’ll likely have some extra milk in your breasts from all their added feedings.
+However, you can use this to your advantage after the growth spurt, teething or sickness ends!
+If your baby is just coming off their 3 weeks, 6 weeks, 3 months, or 6-month growth spurt, you’ll likely have some extra milk in your breasts from all their added feedings at the breast.
 Take the opportunity to pump and save this milk before your body readjusts to the baby’s slower regular schedule.

 The goal of adding a pumping session is to find “extra” milk that won’t take away needed milk when your baby is hungry.